A Unified Photometric Redshift Calibration for Weak Lensing Surveys using the Dark Energy Spectroscopic Instrument: Acknowledgments

 This work made use of the following software: {\sc Astropy} \citep{AstropyCollaboration2013_AA_558_33}, {\sc matplotlib} \citep{Hunter2007_CSE_9_90}, {\sc NumPy} \citep{VanDerWalt2011_CSE_13_22}, {\sc SciPy} \citep{Virtanen2020_NatMe_17_261}, {\sc scikit-learn} \citep{Pedregosa2011_JMLR_12_2825}, {\sc CAMB} \citep{Lewis2000_ApJ_538_473, Howlett2012_JCAP_04_027}, and {\sc Spyder}.

 AHW and HHi are supported by funding from the German Science Foundation DFG, via the Collaborative Research Center SFB1491 “Cosmic Interacting Matters - From Source to Signal”.
 AHW is also supported by the Deutsches Zentrum für Luft- und Raumfahrt (DLR), made possible by the Bundesministerium für Wirtschaft und Klimaschutz.
 HHi is also supported by a Heisenberg grant of the Deutsche Forschungsgemeinshaft (Hi 1495/5-1), and a European Research Council Consolidator Grant (No. 770935).
+Work by AF has been supported by a CAS Summer Undergraduate Fellowship from American University’s College of Arts \& Sciences (CAS) and the NASA DC Space Grant Consortium (DCSGC).

 This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of High-Energy Physics, under Contract No. DE–AC02–05CH11231, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract.
 Additional support for DESI was provided by the U.S. National Science Foundation (NSF), Division of Astronomical Sciences under Contract No. AST-0950945 to the NSF’s National Optical-Infrared Astronomy Research Laboratory; the Science and Technology Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the French Alternative Energies and Atomic Energy Commission (CEA); the National Council of Humanities, Science and Technology of Mexico (CONAHCYT); the Ministry of Science, Innovation and Universities of Spain (MICIU/AEI/10.13039/501100011033), and by the DESI Member Institutions: \url{https://www.desi.lbl.gov/collaborating-institutions}.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U. S. National Science Foundation, the U. S. Department of Energy, or any of the listed funding agencies.